kaist-plrg/consensus-spectec/CLIENT_CODE_MODIFICATIONS.md

 - **Purpose**: Override fork epochs to create a pure Capella network configuration (CAPELLA_FORK_EPOCH = 0) for differential testing
 - **Impact**: Both `doTransition` and `doSlots` functions use the modified configuration
 - **Additional Change**: Added import for datatypes (Line 14) to access Epoch type

+This modification affects only the `ncli` CLI tool; the Nimbus beacon node is not modified.

 ---